No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 Whether images from photographers or an AI are needed, there is a niche provider that can handle—does handle—the relevant obstacles for food delivery apps.

-In addition to DoorDash, EatStreet, and Instacart, other marketplaces facing similar issues of scale use Snappr Workflows.
+In addition to DoorDash, EatStreet, and Instacart, other marketplaces facing similar scale issues use Snappr Workflows.
 This includes:

 - eBay